titoBouzout/dom-flair/readme.md

 1. Rows will not take the full width unless you add to them width="100%"
 2. You need to explicitly tell how stuff is aligned
+3. It does not do any kind of prefixing.

 ## Attributes supported by `Box`